The Rooadmap to a Successful Brand + Website – Phase 1: Discovering Your Brand's Indentity

 And we move on to the fourth step.
 Identify the tone for your brand’s message.

-We’re going to take some time right now to go over all of the information we have written down over the course of this process.
+We’re going to take some time right now to go over all of the information we have written down throughout this process.
 Take a step back and analyze everything and make sure that everything sounds consistent.
 If an aspect clashes with another area or doesn’t fit, take some time right now to think through everything and make changes accordingly if needed.
 Once you’ve done this.

 It’s time to identify the tone of your brand’s message.
 You’re brand messaging conveys who you are, what you offer, and why it adds value to your audiences.